raydiak/Image-PNG-Portable/README.md

 Writes the contents of the image to the specified file.

-### .free()

-Releases the memory used for storage.
-Once freed, the Image::PNG::Portable object is useless and should be discarded.
-Calling this method is entirely optional.
-It mainly exists to give you a way to ensure timely release of the memory, e.g. when generating many (possibly large) images in series.
-If you don't free explicitly, it will be called when your object is garbage-collected (via DESTROY), or the OS will reclaim the memory when your program terminates.

 ## BUGS

 Very large images are known to cause a crash.
 The limit is around 10 or 15